-As part of our commitment to provide opportunities for faculty to engage in innovative and forward-thinking pedagogy, the Division of Digital Learning provides support for faculty interested in developing online or blended courses.
+As part of our commitment to provide opportunities for faculty to engage in innovative and forward-thinking pedagogy, the Department of Digital Learning provides support for faculty interested in developing online or blended courses.
 Our collaborative team-based approach brings together a faculty member, an instructional designer (ID), and various media experts to design courses that promote an interactive, engaging, learner-centered experience for our students.

 In alignment with Marquette’s mission to provide inclusive and equitable learning experiences for our students, our IDs work with faculty to ensure that courses meet federal regulations for accessible technology.
 Furthermore, universal design principles are an integral part of the design process.
 Our ID team follows Marquette University’s faculty-driven and learner-centered instructional design model, which emphasizes revision and reflection during all stages of the design process to ensure high-quality courses.